The Editorial Team

 Sarah Papagiorcopulo

-As the Social Media Officer, Sarah ensures the smooth running of the POGP Journal’s Twitter account (@JPOGP) as well as looking at how to improve technological efficiency to better communicate information with POGP Journal subscribers.
-In addition, Sarah also acts as the News Editor of the Journal’s Notes and News section.
+As the Social Media Officer, Sarah ensures the smooth running of the POGP Journal’s Twitter account (@JPOGP) and links in with the POGP Communications team to plan journal related outputs across all POGP platforms and channels.
+Her role also looks at how to improve technological efficiency to better communicate information with POGP Journal subscribers.

 Biography